jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 {
      Default
     {
-        Weapon.SelectionOrder 1900 //defines the priority of selecting this weapons when others run out of ammo Weapon.AmmoUse 1 //how much ammo it uses per shot Weapon.AmmoGive 20 //how much ammo the weapon gives you when you get it Weapon.AmmoType "Clip" //the class name of the ammo type used by the weapon Obituary "$OB_MPPISTOL" //a message printed on the screen when one player kills another in multiplayer +WEAPON.WIMPY_WEAPON //defines the weapon as "weak" (switch to another as soon as possible) Inventory.Pickupmessage "$PICKUP_PISTOL_DROPPED" //the message printed on the screen when picking this up Tag "$TAG_PISTOL" //name of the weapon
+        Weapon.SelectionOrder 1900; //defines the priority of selecting this weapons when others run out of ammo Weapon.AmmoUse 1; //how much ammo it uses per shot Weapon.AmmoGive 20; //how much ammo the weapon gives you when you get it Weapon.AmmoType "Clip"; //the class name of the ammo type used by the weapon Obituary "$OB_MPPISTOL"; //a message printed on the screen when one player kills another in multiplayer +WEAPON.WIMPY_WEAPON //defines the weapon as "weak" (switch to another as soon as possible) Inventory.Pickupmessage "$PICKUP_PISTOL_DROPPED"; //the message printed on the screen when picking this up Tag "$TAG_PISTOL"; //name of the weapon
     }
     States
     {